Monoidal Width: Capturing Rank Width: Monoidal width in matrices

 The results so far show a way to construct efficient decompositions given a \(\tensor\)-decomposition of the matrix.
 However, we do not know whether \(\tensor\)-decompositions are unique. \Cref{prop:mon-cat-unique-tensor-decomposition} shows that every morphism in \(\Bialg\) has a unique \(\tensor\)-decomposition.

 \begin{proposition} Let \(\cat{C}\) be a monoidal category whose monoidal unit \(0\) is both initial and terminal, and whose objects are a unique factorization monoid.
 Let \(f\) be a morphism in \(\cat{C}\).
-Then \(f\) has a unique \(\tensor\)-decomposition. \end{proposition} \begin{proof} See~\Cref{app:matrices} for a proof sketch and the proof. \end{proof}
+Then \(f\) has a unique \(\tensor\)-decomposition. \end{proposition}

 Our main result in this section follows from~\Cref{cor:mwd-matrices-blocks} and~\Cref{prop:mon-cat-unique-tensor-decomposition}, which can be applied to \(\Bialg\) because \(0\) is both terminal and initial, and the objects, being a free monoid, are a unique factorization monoid.